Dmitry-Skachkov/SB/README.md

 # Usage

-Please see the file [USAGE.md](Docs/USAGE.md) in the docs folder for instructions and the examples folder for some sample calculations.
+Please see the file [USAGE.md](Docs/USAGE.md) in the [Docs](Docs) folder for instructions and the examples folder for some sample calculations.

+# Further development

+Please see the file [Developer_documentation.pdf](Docs/Developer_documentation.pdf) in the Docs folder the detailed scheme of the SB program.

 # Authors